NesterovYehor/CryptoWallet-Flutter/README.md

 <img width="100%" alt="Fwiiter Banner" src="https://github.com/NesterovYehor/CryptoTrack-Flutter-/blob/main/screenshots/Cover.png">

+##Technology Stack

+This project utilizes a variety of technologies and frameworks to achieve its goals.
+Below is an overview of the key technologies employed:

+Bloc for State Management: Efficiently manages application state to ensure responsiveness and maintainability.

+Firebase for Backend: Provides robust backend services and data storage capabilities, facilitating seamless data management.

+Clean SOLID Architecture: Implemented to maintain a structured and scalable codebase, ensuring code quality and ease of maintenance.

+HTTP API Requests: Facilitates interaction with external APIs for data retrieval and integration into the application.

+GoRouter for Navigation: Handles navigation within the application, ensuring a smooth user experience and clear flow between screens.

+GetIt for Dependency Injection (DI): Manages dependencies and promotes modular design, enhancing code organization and reusability.

+This technology stack was carefully chosen to uphold best practices in software development, ensuring reliability, efficiency, and maintainability throughout the project lifecycle.

 ## Screenshots

 | Login Page (Dark) | Login Page (Light) | Signup Page (Dark) | Signup Page (Light) |